 Explore the Butchart Gardens

 Perhaps one of the most popular attractions in Victoria is the Butchart Gardens.
-What started as Jennie Butchart’s attempt to beautify the limestone quarry left by her husband’s concrete business is now recognized as one of the top ten public gardens in the world.
-With 55 acres of unique and equally mesmerizing gardens, be sure your camera is fully charged, as you are going to need it to capture the over 900 varieties of plants.
+What started as Jennie Butchart’s attempt to beautify the limestone quarry left by her husband’s concrete business is now recognized as one of the top public gardens in the world.
+With 55 acres of unique and equally mesmerizing gardens, be sure your camera is fully charged.
+You are going to need it to capture the over 900 varieties of plants.

 The Japanese Garden, complete with sharply manicured greenery and calming waterways, offers a tranquil vibe.
 The Italian Garden, originally the Butchart’s tennis court, is defined by its unique arches and ponds.
 The Rose Garden, located near the Concert Lawn, is a circular path in the middle of the gardens teeming with many rose varietals.

-In addition to the flora itself, there are many amazing fountains, a carousel, summer concerts, and summer fireworks also on the grounds.
-Even though it says 90 minutes is the average time spent at the gardens, we would recommend more if you want to fully appreciate all that this attraction has to offer.
+In addition to the flora itself, there are many amazing fountains and a carousel on the grounds.
+There are even events like concerts and fireworks in the summer.
+Even though 90 minutes is the average time spent at the gardens, we would recommend more if you want to fully appreciate all that this attraction has to offer.

-Of note, our cruise ship did not arrive until 6 pm during our September visit, so we felt like we were in a race against the setting sun.
-We would recommend a day time visit to the Butchart Gardens if your time in port allows.
+Note: Our cruise ship did not arrive until 6 pm during our September visit, so we felt like we were in a race against the setting sun.
+We would recommend a daytime tour of the Butchart Gardens, if your time in port allows.

 Comments

-Do you agree with our list of the Top Things to Do in Victoria, British Columbia on a cruise?
+Do you agree with our list of the best things to do in Victoria, BC on a cruise?
 What are your favorite activities when visiting this Canadian port of call?
 Drop us an anchor below to share your Alaskan cruise experiences.

 Our ship is in port from 7 PM until 11 PM !!!!!!!
 What is there to do and see at that ridiculous time for being in a port??????
 Thank you, I really need your help???